feloy/ko-builder/README.md

 $ docker push eu.gcr.io/$PROJECT/ko-builder
 ```

-### Defining an owner
+### Defining another owner

 By default, the Pod deploying the resources will be the owner of the deployed resources.

-You can define the following environment variables for the Job to indicate the owner (useful if you want to make execute this task by an operator):
+You can use the following environment variables for the Job to indicate the owner (useful if you want to make execute this task by an operator):

 - `OWNER_APIVERSION`: the apiVersion of the owner,
 - `OWNER_CONTROLLER`: `true` if the owner is a controller, `false` otherwise,
 - `OWNER_KIND`: the kind of the owner (`kind`),
 - `OWNER_NAME`: the name of the owner (`metadata.name`),
 - `OWNER_UID`: the uid of the owner (`metadata.uid`).

+### See also

+See also the [ko-operator](https://github.com/feloy/ko-operator), a Kubernetes operator taking advantage of this image.